 Although this study has focused on software phantoms, the proposed evaluation framework applies equally well to hardware phantoms and to a lesser degree to field data, including clinical imaging cases.

 For hardware phantoms, only minimal adjustments are needed when applying standardized reference images and diagnostic metrics.
-Such phantoms are well-characterized (e.g., Jaszczak or IEC phantoms commonly used in nuclear medicine), the "Ideal" and "Realistic" images can be generated using high precision simulation codes and then follow the same methodology as the one used for software phantoms.
+Such phantoms are well-characterized (e.g., Jaszczak or IEC phantoms commonly used in nuclear medicine); the ``Ideal'' and ``Realistic'' images can be generated using high-precision simulation codes and then follow the same methodology as the one used for software phantoms.
 These can then be incorporated into performance benchmarking protocols, particularly during system calibration, acceptance testing, or routine quality assurance.

 Extending the framework to clinical or experimental data introduces additional constraints, chiefly because the true object is generally unknown.
 In such cases, many of the pixel (voxel)-level image comparisons used in simulations cannot be applied directly.
 Instead, meaningful analysis can still be carried out by comparing measured sinograms with those re-projected from reconstructed images.
-Metrics such as difference and $\chi^2$ maps, difference sinograms, and frequency-domain spectral comparisons remain informative in this context.
+Metrics such as difference and $\chi^2$ maps, difference sinograms, and intensity histogram analysis remain informative in this context.

-To illustrate the applicability and importance of the proposed framework of metrics to the case of clinical data we processed a DATSCAN SPECT (using a I-123 bases radiopharmaceutical) of a patient suffering from Parkisson’s disease, for which no CT-based attenuation map was available.
-Initially, a preliminary reconstruction was performed without attenuation correction.
-Subsequently, a uniform water region was introduced into the attenuation map to approximate photon attenuation effects, including both photoelectric absorption and Compton scattering.
-This enabled reconstruction using two approaches: (a) a purely geometric projection matrix without attenuation modeling, and (b) a full attenuation‑corrected model simulated using the GATE/GEANT package.
-Figure~\ref{fig:comb_atten} present the reconstructed images and their corresponding sinograms for the two approaches.
+To illustrate the applicability and importance of the proposed framework of metrics to the case of clinical data, details about the hardware phantom used and corresponding GATE simulations are provided in Appendix~\ref{app:hardware}.
+Figure~\ref{fig:comb_atten} presents the reconstructed images and their corresponding sinograms for the two approaches we studied---with attenuation correction (AC) and without attenuation correction (NC).

-Quantitative evaluation was performed by comparing the reconstructed sinograms to the detector sinograms, and the results are summarized in Table \ref{tab:attenuation}.
+Quantitative evaluation was performed by comparing the reconstructed sinograms to the ``Detector'' sinograms, and the results are summarized in Table \ref{tab:attenuation}.

-It is evident from the table, the metrics obtained using attenuation correction a (AC) re generally better, with PSNR emerging as the most sensitive.
-The $\chi^2$ and difference maps (Figure~\ref{fig:chi}) provide a more detailed view.
+It is evident from the table that the metrics obtained using attenuation correction are generally better, with the PSNR emerging as the most sensitive.
+The $\chi^2$ and difference maps (Figure~\ref{fig:chi}) provide a detailed view and comparison.